Beware of Paying Your Rent With Money Orders

 A money order may not be cashed if there is even just one small mistake on it, such as an incorrect date or unreadable writing.

 If your landlord has problems cashing your money order, you can ask for a refund from the company you bought the money order from.
 However, it may take months to receive the refund.
-If you do not have the money to pay the rent when it is due, your landlord may have you served with court papers for an eviction.
+If you do not have the money to pay the rent when it is due, your landlord may serve you with court papers for an eviction.

 Can my landlord evict me even though I have a money order receipt for my rent?

 Maybe.
 Hopefully, the judge will believe what you say in court.
 You can bring the copy of the money order and/or money order receipt to court and submit it as evidence.
 If the judge doesn’t believe that you actually gave the money order to the landlord, the judge may decide that the money order receipt is not enough proof that you paid your rent.

 Protect yourself by getting a written receipt signed by your landlord every time you pay rent.
 In New York State, if you pay your rent with cash or a money order, the law says your landlord must give you a written receipt for the payment.
 A proper receipt will state: